 Visual Arts Courses

-It is not possible to register online for visual arts courses; students must follow a procedure that is different from registering for most other courses.
+It may not be possible to register online for all visual arts courses; students must follow a procedure that is different from registering for most other courses.
 Some visual arts courses require that students show a portfolio prior to registration.
 Most visual arts courses require that students attend the first two days of class to ensure their spot and then secure the written permission of the instructor.
-Students should take a Registration Adjustment form with them to the first meeting of the class.
 Preference in visual arts classes is given to majors.
 For more information about registering for Visual Arts classes see Visual Arts Registration.

 Registration for dance classes is by permission of the instructor.
 GS students registering for a dance class must register for at least one point: GS students may not register for a zero-point dance class.